Birmingham-and-Solihull-ICS/BSol.mapR/README.md

 ### Groups of objects on an empty map

 Sometimes we will want to plot the locations of things on top of an empty map rather than a heat map.
-For this we can use the function `plot_empty_map()`.
+For this, we can use the function `plot_empty_map()`.
 This function takes all the same arguments as `plot_map()` except those relating to data.

 Additionally, we can colour code the points based on some group to which they belong.
 In the example data above, we see that each point has a group number under the column "Group".
-We can tell the `add_points()` function to colour the points based on these groups by setting `color = "Group"`
+We can tell the `add_points()` function to colour the points based on these groups by setting `color = "Group"`.

+Both of these features are presented in the example below.

 ```r
 library(BSol.mapR)